Analytical MuJoCo MPC

 MuJoCo is the de-facto simulator for robot control, but its dynamics Jacobians are computed by finite differencing — which is both slow (it re-simulates the system many times per derivative) and accuracy-limited.
 This project derives and implements the exact analytical rigid-body-dynamics (RBD) derivatives of MuJoCo’s own smooth dynamics and drops them into the MPC solver.

-Two contributions:
+Three contributions:

 • Second order (SO): the exact analytical Hessian, enabling true exact-Hessian Newton steps in MPC (rather than Gauss–Newton / iLQG approximations).